 Skillcast has an available course library with lots of compliance courses and also provides training courses for GDPR, Insurance, Financial Services, and Risk Assessment.
 Due to its small training niche, however, Skillcast isn’t necessarily the best option for organizations looking to train employees on multiple topics across multiple departments.

 LMS Portal #6 – Effectus

-Let’s start by saying that this LMS isn’t free, so for those looking for budget or free options, this may not be the best one for us.
+Let’s start by saying that this LMS platform isn’t free, so for those looking for budget or free options, this may not be the best one for us.
 Effectus is a simple LMS that allows administrators to host, manage, and deliver all their training programs.

 Administrators can schedule classroom sessions for various types of resources such as SCORM-compliant courses, HTML Pages, PDFs, and more to audiences worldwide.
 In addition to organizing sessions, administrators can organize learners in various groups based on their preferences.
 Effectus does use gamification in its course presentations, but unlike the top LMS portals, it does not use spaced repetition.